Lujan v. Defenders of Wildlife: Opinion

 Justice John Paul Stevens concurred in the judgement as well, but disagreed with the Court's finding that Defenders lacked standing.
 Justice Stevens instead rested his opinion on a statutory construction of the Endangered Species Act.

+Justice Harry Blackmun, joined by Justice Sandra Day O'Connor, dissented from the majority, stating first that the respondents have raised genuine issues of fact, and second that the majority opinion imposed new limitations to bringing suit.